 The Special Events page highlights programs and activities, offering unique and fun opportunities for visitors of all ages.

 Picnics and Athletic Fields: There are many picnic areas and shelters that include tables, benches, and grills located throughout the park for your enjoyment.
 Plan a fun picnic for family and friends.
-In the nearby fields, toss a Frisbee, play catch, or organize a kickball game.
+In the nearby athletic fields, toss a Frisbee, play catch, or organize a kickball game.

 For groups larger than 25 people, take advantage of one of the six reservable picnic sites that include shelters, picnic tables, and charcoal grills.
-You can also reserve one of the ball fields to organize a softball game.
+You can also reserve one of the athletic fields to organize a softball game.

-To reserve one of the athletic fields or make a picnic reservation, please call 973.326.7631.
+To reserve one of the athletic fields or make a picnic reservation, please call 973.326.7631, option 1.
 For all major holidays, picnic reservations are highly recommended.

-Named in honor of Lewis Morris, the first Governor of the State of New Jersey, this park was the first to be opened in the Morris County Park Commission in March, 1958 with 350 acres.
-The first parcel was acquired on December 31, 1956 from the Mt.
-Kimble Corp.
+Named in honor of Lewis Morris, the first Governor of the State of New Jersey, this park was the first to be opened in the Morris County Park Commission in March 1958 with 350 acres.
+The first parcel was acquired on December 31, 1956 from Mount Kimble Corp.

 The Cultural Center was originally constructed in 1928/1929 in the Spanish colonial revival style and opened as The Aurora Health Farm.
 In 1952, the property was acquired by ESSO Standard Oil of New Jersey and used as a remote control center and training facility for the NYC corporate offices.

-The 8-acre Sunrise Lake and beach area was acquired March 1, 1957.
+The 8-acre Sunrise Lake and beach area was acquired on March 1, 1957.
 The Old Army Area was dedicated on September 20, 1958 and the Cultural Center, which serves as the Morris County Park Commission headquarters, was dedicated on January 29, 1969.
-The Off Leash Dog Park, located in the Old Army Area was opened November 2003.
+The off-leash dog park, located in the Old Army area was opened in November 2003.

 The Lewis Morris County Park is open daily Sunrise to Sunset throughout the year.